-- 3. The City's traditional work schedule is Monday- Friday, 8:00 am to 5:00 pm.
-Employees in good standing may request to work an alternative work schedule, including a 9/80 work schedule, or a 1-day per work week telecommute schedule option.
+- 1. The City's traditional work schedule is Monday- Friday, 8:00 am to 5:00 pm.
+Full-Time employees in good standing may request to work an alternative work schedule, including a 9/80 work schedule, or a 1-day per work week telecommute schedule option.
 All work schedules are to be determined by the Department Head with final approval or denial by the City Manager or designee. - a.
 The 9/80 Work Schedule shall be defined as working nine days for eighty hours in a two week pay period by working eight days at nine hours per day and working one day for eight hours.
 The 9/80 work schedule shall not reduce service to the public, departmental effectiveness, productivity and/or efficiency as determined by the Department Director and City Manager, or designee.
 Work and business hours are 7:30 am 5:30 pm Monday- Thursday, 8:00 am 5:00 pm every Friday. - To continue to provide services to the public every Friday, employees in good standing who elect to be on the 9/80 work schedule, are to be divided between two schedules, known as the "A" schedule and the "B" schedule, based upon the departmental needs to ensure continuity of service and appropriate staff supervision. - b.
 Full-time employees in good standing (Meets Expectations, Exceeds Expectations, Outstanding, Not on a Performance Improvement Plan) who have the capability and desire to successfully complete assigned duties in a remote working environment may request the option to telecommute 1-day per workweek.
-Schedule to be recommended by Department Head. - May be approved, denied, rescinded by the City Manager. - May not be the day before or after a vacation day, floating holiday, approved leave or City observed holiday. - Day may vary depending on workload and department schedule. - Full-time employees who do not have the ability to fully perform their duties in a telecommuting capacity, may request to perform administrative duties related to their position in a telecommuting environment for up-to 8 hours per week, to be scheduled in a time period not to exceed two days per assigned workweek, for more than 4 hours per day. - Full-Time employees approved to participate in the 1-day per work week telecommute schedule shall not be eligible to participate in any other alternative schedule, or to telecommute on Friday. - 4.
-No employee shall be permitted to work more than sixteen (16) consecutive hours except in an emergency situation. - 5.
-The City shall meet and confer with OCEA concerning any proposed changes in existing scheduled days of work.
+Schedule to be recommended by Department Head. - Schedule to be recommended by Department Head. - May be approved, denied, rescinded by the City Manager. - May not be the day before or after a vacation day, floating holiday, approved leave or City observed holiday. - Day may vary depending on workload and department schedule.

+- o Full-time employees who do not have the ability to fully perform their duties in a telecommuting capacity, may request to perform administrative duties related to their position in a telecommuting environment for upto 8 hours per week, to be scheduled in a time period not to exceed two days per assigned work week, for more than 4 hours per day. - Full-time Employees approved to participate in the 1-day per work week telecommute schedule shall not be eligible to participate in any other alternative schedule, or to telecommute on Friday.

-B. Overtime
+B. FLSA Overtime Exemption